 - 1 teaspoon Montreal Seasoning

 - Preheat the air fryer to 400℉ (204℃).
-Then, season both sides of the steak with salt, pepper, and Montreal Seasoning.
+Generously season both sides of the steaks with kosher salt, black pepper, and Montreal Seasoning.

 Netty